United States report

 A pen register order or trap and trace order requires law enforcement to make a lesser showing — that the information likely to be obtained is relevant to an ongoing criminal investigation.

-We received 10,631 warrants in the second half of 2017.
+We received 13,552 warrants in the first half of 2018.
 To obtain a warrant a law enforcement officer must show a judge that there is “probable cause” to believe that the evidence sought is related to a crime.
 This is a higher standard than the standard for a general order.
 A warrant may be used to obtain stored content (such as text message content or email content), location information or more basic subscriber or transactional information.

 To obtain a warrant a law enforcement officer has to show a judge that there is probable cause to believe that the evidence it seeks is related to a crime and in the specific place to be searched.